 Cheshire’s gastroenterology and hepatology experts care for disorders of the stomach and esophagus, intestines, gallbladder, liver, and pancreas.
-Our team includes specialized advanced practice nurses, gastroenterologists, surgeons and diagnostic technicians.
+Our team includes specialized advanced practice nurses, gastroenterologists, and diagnostic technicians.
+We also work closely with specialized surgeons in our General Surgery team.

 We understand how much some gastrointestinal (GI) problems can affect your quality of life.
 We also know that screenings like colonoscopies and early treatment of some problems can save your life.